MEDBOUAYOUNE/ALX_Shell/0x00-shell_basics/README.md

 1: script that prints the current directory
-2; script that prints the list of content on the directory
+2: script that prints the list of content on the directory
+3: script that change the directory to the home